Huda871/MusicVisuals/README.md

 I forked this repository and use it a starter project for my assignment.
 I created a new package named my student number and putted all my code in this package.
 I started by creating a subclass of ie.tudublin Visual.
 I checked out the WaveForm and AudioBandsVisual for examples of how to call the Processing functions from other classes that are not subclasses of PApplet.

 # How it works
-I used this code below and I comment and explained all method and codes I needed  it for this assignment
+I used this code below and I comment and explained all method and codes I needed  it for this assignment /*assignmentjava
+This assignment  visual art piece.
+A tree will response to the Mp3 musice. if you run it then hit space it will work . you will see tree response to the music.
+Author: Huda AL Rubayawi
+student number: C19738789
+Data: 26-04-2021
+*/
+package C19738789;

+// we import here all what we should impoert e.g pApplet, AudioBuffer, end so on import ddf.minim.AudioBuffer; // importing audiobuffer by pressing contrlo dot import ddf.minim.AudioInput;  // improting audioInput import ddf.minim.AudioPlayer;
+import ddf.minim.Minim;
+import ddf.minim.analysis.FFT;
+import ie.tudublin.Visual;
+import ie.tudublin.VisualException;
+import processing.core.PApplet;

  Minim minim;// Connect to minim
     AudioPlayer ap;// to play mp3 music